 Virtual sports have been around in one form or another since the 1960s, but it hasn’t been until the last few years that all the best offshore betting sites have started featuring the market prominently.
-Now, with the 2020 Wuhan coronavirus outbreak, virtual sports are more popular than ever, as real leagues around the world have shut down.
+With the coronavirus outbreak in 2020, virtual sports became more popular than ever, as real leagues around the world shut down and betting fans needed something to replace them with.

 In a nutshell, virtual sports are sports simulations that use computer data to run matchups between non-branded teams that vaguely represent their real-world counterparts.
 We cover this in depth below, but the main thing to know about virtual sports is that it is computer-controlled with no human interference, and it’s based on actual numbers that sports bettors can research and study, just like the real thing!